 for electronic signing

-It is necessary that each signature can be attributed to a single person.
+It is necessary that the signature can be attributed to the person signing.

-Therefore, Skribble requires the identification of the signatories.
+Therefore, Skribble requires the identification of the signers.

 The procedures differ depending on the type of contract.

 Contracts without written form

 The simple electronic signature (SES) or the advanced electronic signature (AES) are typically used for contracts without formal requirements.
 The identification requirements for SES and AES are low to medium.